fractal-analytics-platform/fractal-client/docs/development.md

 git submodule update --init
 ```

-The `git submodule` command is needed to fetch [`fractal-common`](https://github.com/fractal-analytics-platform/fractal-common), which is included as a git submodule.

 ### Install package

 We use [poetry](https://python-poetry.org/docs) v1.5 to manage the development environment and the dependencies.
 A simple way to install it is `pipx install poetry==1.5`, or you can look at the installation section [here](https://python-poetry.org/docs#installation).